6point6/mail-spoofer/README.md

 You will need to do this for all services you have modified.

 #### Build and start containers
 To build and start all the containers, type `docker-compose up -d --build`.
-The `-d' option will daemonize all containers.
+The `-d` option will daemonize all containers.

 #### Stop all containers
 To stop all containers type `docker-compose down -v`